fafrd/aquarium/README.md

 Pass your prompt in the form of a goal.
 For example, `--goal "Your goal is to run a minecraft server."`

+Using OpenAI:

     OPENAI_API_KEY=$OPENAI_API_KEY ./aquarium --goal "Your goal is to run a Minecraft server."

+Using a local model provided by [llama-cpp-python](https://github.com/abetlen/llama-cpp-python):

+    ./aquarium --goal "Your goal is to run a Minecraft server." --url "http://localhost:8000" --context-mode full

 **arguments**

     ./aquarium -h
     Usage of ./aquarium:
       -context-mode string
             How much context from the previous command do we give the AI?
 This is used by the AI to determine what to run next.
             - partial: We send the last 10 lines of the terminal output to the AI. (cheap, accurate)
             - full: We send the entire terminal output to the AI. (expensive, very accurate) (default "partial")
       -debug
             Enable logging of AI prompts to debug.log -goal string